 Map based content

-We've been utilising maps to help bring to life some of our most compelling stories.
+By utilising maps iProspect UK have brought to life some of our most compelling stories.
 Traditionally map based content has been synonymous with travel brands, but it lends itself well when comparing locations or areas, therefore maps can be applied to a number of verticals.

-Producing content that taps into the cultural interests of people in the UK is a great way to keep your brand both topical and relevant for consumers.
-Additionally, if you’re able to tie the content into something reactive happening then you’re able to pitch that content into key media outlets to gain coverage in an area you’d be otherwise unknown for.
+Producing content that taps into the cultural interests of consumers is a great way to keep your brand both topical and relevant.
+Additionally, if brands can tie the content into something reactive happening then you’re able to pitch that content into key media outlets to gain coverage in an area you’d be otherwise unknown for.
 As things such as music, TV, film and books take up a large portion of our everyday conversations it feels natural to fit those topics into content.
 Brands such as Innocent, KFC and supermarkets like Aldi or Lidl are often using huge cultural moments to elevate their brand and content.

 With the upcoming release of both Aladdin and Lion King, Music Magpie delved into the phenomenon of the remake.
 Analysing 100 years’ worth of film releases, the could reveal Scrooge has been remade more than any other.
 Staying with Music Magpie, did you ever wonder which TV game show was the most profitable for you?
 Well, it turns out Deal or No Deal has the highest chance of success but Who Wants to Be a Millionaire delivers the highest pay out.
 So, the next time you’re considering applying to a TV game show think strategically about where to apply.